 DNA damage repair has become a hot topic in Huntington’s research.
 By targeting proteins involved in the repair process we might be able to slow down, or even prevent, Huntington’s disease.
 New research provide important insight on the DNA repair protein MSH3.

-In our body, we have a DNA repair protein with a fancy name: MutS Homolog 3 (MSH3).
+In our body, we have a DNA repair protein: MutS Homolog 3 (MSH3).
 This protein is constantly scanning our genes, looking for errors and mistakes and trying to fix them.

 Huntington’s disease is caused by a mistake, or mutation, in the huntingtin gene.
 Instead of having a normal number of CAG repeats on this gene (less than 27 repeats), people with Huntington’s usually have more than 36 repeats.